rev2004/autonomous-parking-and-reverse/README.md

 This repository contains the code, simulation framework, and evaluation results for the research paper:

-**"Dynamic Grid Navigation for Autonomous Driving: A Reinforcement Learning Approach to Self-Parking and Reversing"**

-Submitted to *EVOS* (Elsevier) Journal, 2025.
+**SmartGridDrive: Adaptive Q-Learning Framework for Precision Self-Parking and Reverse Navigation in Dynamic Autonomous Systems"**

 ## 🔍 Overview